syncfusion/ej2-react-docs/src/diagrams/diagram/getting-started.md

 ### Adding Diagram component to the Application

-* To include the Diagram component in application import the `DiagramComponent` from `ej2-react-diagrams` package in `App.tsx`.
+* To include the Diagram component in application import the `DiagramComponent` from `ej2-react-diagrams` package.

 * Then add the Diagram component as shown in below code example.